bobshafer/PITkit/Math.md

 ### 5.5 Conjecture 5 (Memory Energy and Information Halos)
 The memory density stored in $K$ is proportional to residual coherence stresses:
 $$ρ_K = a\|\partial_τ K\|^2 + b\|K - F[Φ]\|^2.$$
 After coarse-graining, the effective halo density $ρ_\text{halo}(r)$ is predicted to scale with system age and maturity, explaining rotation-curve anomalies as manifestations of stored coherence.
+The stable mean value of the MOND acceleration constant, `a₀`, found in galactic surveys is conjectured to be a **statistical attractor** of this scaling law.